-This value is computed from three assumptions:
+This value can be computed from three assumptions:

-The principal component of the workbook is a “sandbox” top sheet that serves as an MUI (model-user-interface).
+The principal component of the Excel workbook is a “sandbox” top sheet that serves as an MUI (model-user-interface).
 On it, you define an experiment consisting of up to three scenarios, and you get the results in the form of three numerical quantities and two graphs.
-Ten of the parameters are fixed for the whole experiment, leaving six parameters that can be varied to differentiate the scenarios:
+Ten of the parameters are fixed for the whole experiment, leaving five parameters that can be varied to differentiate the scenarios:

 - The contact factor, which measures social distancing.
 This parameter ranges from a value of 1 for interpersonal contacts at the normal rate and a value of 0 for total isolation.

 - The fraction of symptomatic people who are isolated without hospitalization, roughly equivalent to the fraction who are tested for the virus.
-This parameter plays a large role in determining the outcome because isolating people known to have the virus decreases the transmissions from those people.

 - The fraction of asymptomatic people who are isolated without hospitalization, which is only meaningful if these cases are found through contact tracing.

 - The number of days required for the numbers of infections and hospitalizations to double.
 This parameter is the best measure of the growth rate of the infection, and it can be used to estimate the basic reproductive number.

 - The fraction of the population that is initially immune, which is useful for exploring the effect of a future vaccination or sufficient spread of the virus to allow for some herd immunity.

 Three outcomes are reported in the sandbox sheet for each scenario: